-Consulting with an attorney from our Sacramento law office will allow them to review the current facts of your case and give you legal advice on the best strategy regarding your bail.
+Consulting with an attorney from our Sacramento law office will allow a professional to review the current facts of your case and give you legal advice on the best strategy regarding your bail.
 This could potentially save you thousands in bail bonds fees.

 What is an arraignment?

 An arraignment hearing is usually the first step in the criminal procedure that takes place in a courtroom before a judge or magistrate.
-The Arraignment Hearing protects your right guaranteed by the Sixth Amendment to the United States Constitution.
-Specifically, the right “to be informed of the nature and cause of the accusation”.
+The Arraignment Hearing protects your rights guaranteed by the Sixth Amendment to the United States Constitution.
+Specifically, the right “to be informed of the nature and cause of the accusation.”